Dense Video Object Captioning from Disjoint Supervision: Introduction

-To evaluate our model, we develop a new metric that jointly measures performance on captioning, detection and tracking by extending HOTA~\cite{luiten2021hota}, the most popular metric for multi-object tracking.
 Although we are the first to our knowledge to study \DenseVOC, we can still repurpose existing video grounding datasets for evaluation and domain-specific finetuning.
-We use VidSTG~\cite{zhang2020does} and VLN~\cite{voigtlaender2023connecting}, originally designed for spatiotemporal sentence grounding: Instead of finding an object tube given a sentence query (grounding), we predict object trajectories directly and use the sentence queries as the ground truth captions.
+We use VidSTG~\citep{zhang2020does} and VLN~\citep{voigtlaender2023connecting}, originally designed for spatiotemporal sentence grounding: Instead of finding an object tube given a sentence query (grounding), we predict object trajectories directly and use the sentence queries as the ground truth captions.
 In addition, we show that our generative model trained for \DenseVOC can perform grounding by simply selecting the bounding boxes with the maximum likelihood of producing the query sentence.
+We also develop a new metric that jointly measures captioning, detection and tracking accuracy by extending HOTA~\citep{luiten2021hota}, the most popular metric for multi-object tracking.